Maximum efficiency of absorption refrigerators at arbitrary cooling power

-In this work, we aim to provide an upper bound for MEGP for CARs and thus we assume that the internal engine and refrigerator work simultaneously.
+In this work, we aim to provide an upper bound for MEGP for CARs and thus we assume that the internal engine and refrigerator work simultaneously~\footnote{One might argue that, when operating simultaneously, the internal heat engine cannot power the internal refrigerator because the engine generates work during half of the cycle only and accepts it during the rest.
+However, already realization of cyclically operating heat engine requires existence of a work source, where the work generated by the engine is stored and which is used to propel the engine during parts of the cycle where it accepts energy.
+The same work source can power the simultaneous CAR.
+In practice, the energy transfer to/from the work source could lead to additional losses decreasing the performance of the CAR.
+Since our aim here is to provide an upper bound on efficiency, we neglect such losses.
+Furthermore, we are interested only on second law limitations on the performance of the CAR working under idealistic conditions (no heat leakages, no losses during work-to-work conversion) and thus the practical implementation of the work source is irrelevant for our analysis.}.
 Other possibility would be that they alternate~\cite{guo2019thermally}.
 Such CARs, however, involve during their operation idle periods of the internal devices and thus provide smaller MEGPs than the simultaneously operating setup.
 As we show below, the MEGP for simultaneous setups follows from MEGPs for the internal devices.
 In Appx.~\ref{appx:method-comparison}, we discuss that for the alternating setup the optimisation is actually more complicated and the knowledge of MEGPs of the internal engine and refrigerator is not sufficient for derivation of MEGP.